 Pursue strategic and accretive acquisitions in new and existing markets.
-We plan to pursue acquisitions of energy-related terminaling and transportation facilities, including facilities that may be outside our existing areas of operation.
-In many cases, we would expect to pursue these acquisitions jointly with TransMontaigne Inc. and Morgan Stanley Capital Group.
-In light of the recent industry trend of large energy companies divesting their distribution and logistic assets, we believe there will continue to be significant acquisition opportunities.
+Historically, our growth strategy has included the pursuit of acquisitions of energy-related terminaling and transportation facilities, including facilities that may be outside our existing areas of operation, which we expected to pursue jointly with TransMontaigne Inc. and Morgan Stanley Capital Group.
+Although the recent industry trend of large energy companies divesting their distribution and logistic assets has continued, our ability to pursue strategic acquisitions will be constrained because Morgan Stanley does not expect to approve any "significant" acquisition or investment that we may propose for the foreseeable future.
+We are currently unable to predict how the impact of this decision will affect Morgan Stanley's commodities business or the growth or development of our business and results of operations.